-Issuer Processors may see a number of impacts to your business and to the payments ecosystem if you're not ready to receive the new 8-digit issuing BIN for new BIN assignments.
+Issuer Processors may see a number of impacts to your business and to the payments ecosystem if you're not ready to receive the new 8-digit issuing BIN for new BIN assignments by April 2022.
 Over time, the same 6-digit root will be common to BINs assigned to different issuers and used for various products.